ysneef/E-commerce/README.md

 ## Introduction

-This project is a full-stack **E-commerce Web Application** that allows users to browse products, manage shopping carts, place orders, and manage accounts.
+This project is a full-stack E-commerce Web Application that allows users to browse products, manage shopping carts, place orders, and manage accounts.

-The system also includes an **Admin Dashboard** for managing products, users, and orders.
+The system also includes an Admin Dashboard for managing products, users, and orders.

-The project is built using **modern web technologies** and follows a **monorepo architecture with Turborepo**.
+The project is built using modern web technologies and follows a monorepo architecture with Turborepo.

 ---